 Transparency and accountability are fundamental to the Better Work approach.

-This website discloses the names of the apparel factories registered with Better Work country programmes and their compliance with key national and international labour standards.
+This website discloses the names of the apparel factories registered with Better Work country programmes and their compliance data, collected using a Compliance Assessment Tool that is aligned with international labour standards and national labour law.

 Transparency has the potential to stimulate factory progress, improve working conditions, bolster the competitiveness of the sector and encourage ethical sourcing.

 And in Better Work’s experience this works.
 Since the programme first started disclosing compliance with labour standards in Cambodia in 2014, the number of factories meeting those standards jumped by 57 per cent in three years—and this was while revenues in the sector grew to their highest recorded levels.